Summer School Activities

 Musical Theatre Performance Class with Sarah de Tute and Suzie Dumbreck

-Performers will be selected by lottery to get up and sing in a masterclass setting, with a chance to receive the best possible advice on improving both vocal technique and acting through song.
+Performers will be selected by lottery (we have to pick names from a hat on this and usually work with about 6 people in the session) to get up and sing in a masterclass setting, with a chance to receive the best possible advice on improving both vocal technique and acting through song.
 Bring a song you know well but are looking for some advice on.
+Songs should have strong ‘storytelling’ quality – either up tempo or ballad.
+Something with emotional arc.
 This course will appeal to all musical theatre performers at any ability level.
 (If you’d like to be considered to sing, please bring a copy of your sheet music for Sarah.
 Observers are also welcome.)

 Wednesday Evening Options